Egyptian uromastyx (Uromastyx aegyptia) are also known as Egyptian mastigures or Egyptian spiny-tailed lizards. These animals have three subspecies.

 Remember, your pet will assume you are a predator until proven otherwise.
 Keep handling sessions short and positive.
 Always return the animal when it is calm.

-You can also offer treats in puzzle or foraging toys to help give enrichment, they will enjoy it thanks to their intelligent nature.
+You can also offer treats in puzzles or foraging toys to help give enrichment; they will enjoy it thanks to their intelligent nature.
 Even something as simple as hiding treats in a dig box or scattered around the enclosure can help.

 Uromastyx can also do basic training like target training.
 This helps keep their minds working and will help prevent boredom.
 It also helps teach your pet that you offer food amd safety.